citp/privacy-policy-historical/h/ho/hol/holidays.net.md

 Current Holiday on the Net newsletters:

-> **Daily Holidays** (a weekly email listing the daily holidays of the upcoming week)
->
 > **Holidays newsletter** (a email "invitation" to the holiday celebrations of each month.
 Averaging 2 emails a month)

-Holidays on the Net offers these mailing lists in association with [Yahoo Groups](http://privacy.yahoo.com/privacy/us/) and [Burstmedia](http://www.burstmedia.com/).
+Holidays on the Net offers this mailing list in association with [Yahoo Groups](http://privacy.yahoo.com/privacy/us/).

 Contact information from the registration form is ONLY used to send information about our website and upcoming holiday celebrations.

 (It is the policy of Holidays on the Net to NEVER sell or exchange members names or email addresses to any other party or organization without the explicit permission of the member.
-Click to read more of [Yahoo Groups policy](http://www.onelist.com/info/privacy.html) or [Burstmedia's policy](http://burstmedia.com/release/about.asp?gotopage=privacy))
+Click to read more of [Yahoo Groups policy](http://www.onelist.com/info/privacy.html)

 Users may opt-out of receiving future mailings; see the choice/opt-out section below.